 All the money of the Association shall be deposited in an approved scheduled bank.
 The bank account of the Association shall be operated by any two office bearers.

-Funds of the association
+Funds of the Association

 The funds of the Association shall comprise of Admission Fee, Annual Subscription, gifts, donations and other contributions.
 The Admission Fee and Annual Subscription shall be payable by the members of the Association.

-The membership fee chargeable from each class shall be fixed by Executive Committee subject to approval of the General Body and DTO.
+The membership fee chargeable from each class shall be fixed by Executive Committee subject to the approval of the General Body and DTO.

 The admission fee for both classes of membership shall be Rs.5,000.
 The annual subscription is prescribed for the two classes of Members as follows:-